j-wiesmann/Lambda-CICD-Security/README.md

 > npm install -g serverless

-You can verify that serverless
+You can verify that serverless is installed

 > serverless -version